[Updated 2020] Hacked Email Account: What to Do If It Happens to You or Your Business

 Install security software

 Install security software on all your devices.
-It is recommended to have: – A strong, reliable antivirus You could try our very own Thor Premium.
+It is recommended to have: – A strong, reliable antivirus You could try our very own Endpoint Security Suite.
 Its modules DarkLayer Guard and VectorN Detection will help you prevent data leaks and ransomware and spot hidden threats, and its powerful firewall will prevent incoming attacks and even let you isolate a device when necessary.
-Thor Premium offers local & real-time scanning and continuous monitoring of processes and changes through heuristic, behaviour engines. – An email security solution If you want more than a simple spam filter for your email, MailSentry Fraud Prevention is the perfect choice for you – with over 120 detection vectors, it can help you prevent business email compromise and discover imposter threats and advanced malware emails.
+Endpoint Security Suite offers local & real-time scanning and continuous monitoring of processes and changes through heuristic, behavior engines. – An email security solution If you want more than a simple spam filter for your email, MailSentry Fraud Prevention is the perfect choice for you – with over 120 detection vectors, it can help you prevent business email compromise and discover imposter threats and advanced malware emails.
 Moreover, a team of experts would be there for you 24 hours / 7 days a week, to analyze possibly dangerous isolated emails in order to avoid false positives.
-Email communications are the first entry point into an organization’s systems.
+Email communications are the first entry point into an

 Learn how to detect and prevent phishing attacks